Step back in time

-Latitude 18 is a four part radio documentary about the Spanish mackerel fishery in Queensland.
-The documentary is also hosted on a microsite latitude18fishing.com as a single streaming podcast.
+Latitude 18 is radio documentary about the Spanish mackerel fishery in Queensland.
+The documentary played on the ABC is also hosted on a microsite latitude18fishing.com as a single streaming podcast.
 The microsite also has the unedited interviews and other supporting material.

 Professor Helene Marsh from James Cook University has been studying marine megafauna like dugongs and turtles for decades.
 In a month where the federal government considers winding back federal marine parks and the Delloite report puts a monetary value on the Great Barrier Reef Helene Marsh speaks about the stresses on marine megafauna including hunting and climate change.
 Barometer’s Kate Osborne speaks with Professor Marsh.

 Every year, we Australians waste about $10bn worth of food.
 One organisation tackling this is Food Rescue in Northern Queensland.
 Barometer’s Kate Osborne spoke with Rike Wolf about their approach.
 Photo supplied….

 Smart Cities are the way of the future, but like all new things, there are traps along the way to be avoided.
 Barometer’s Kate Osborne speaks with Professor Marcus Foth from Queensland University of Technology about the evolution of the smart city.
 Photo by Kate Osborne…